bhakin/cse15l-lab-reports/CSE15L Week 6 Lab Report 3.md

 ---
 ![pic6](PushOnieng6.png)
-- In the picture above, I logged into my cs15l account then wrote the command: ``` git remote set-url orgin (SSH Link)``` so that I could commit and push my changes on my cs15l account without entering the password to my Github account.
+- In the picture above, I logged into my cs15l account and then wrote the command: ``` git remote set-url origin (SSH Link)``` so that I could commit and push my changes on my cs15l account without entering the password to my Github account.
 -  Then I committed and push my markdown parser repo.
 -  And as we can see, when I push my markdown parser, it didn't ask for my password to my Github account.